Axway/amplify-central/content/en/docs/amplify_relnotes/archive/20220523_ampc_agents_relnotes.md

     * The Discovery Agent will no longer listen to the Unified Catalog subscription.

-    * When the Discovery Agent discovers APIs, a catalog item will be created -- only an API Service.
+    * When the Discovery Agent discovers APIs, a catalog item will be created -- only an API service.

     In short, either your agent manages the Unified Catalog subscription or the Marketplace subscription, but not at the same time.
 * **Single polling entry point**: With the introduction of the event-based agent for managing the Marketplace subscription, the existing polling (API, Unified Catalog subscription...) was also switch to a single source of truth: harvester service where all events that the agent is interested in are available.